-20 sperm whales were found washed up on the shores around the North Sea.
-An area that is usually too shallow for marine wildlife.
+In 2016, 29 sperm whales were found washed up on the shores around Germany, France, the U.K., and The Netherlands.

-Only recently were details of the animals’ necropsy released, an when it was, scientists were deeply disturbed by their findings.
+Details of the animals’ necropsy were released, and when it was, scientists were deeply disturbed by their findings.

 According to a press release out of The Wadden Sea National Park in Schleswig-Holstein, many of the whales that were washed ashore had stomachs completely full of plastic debris, including things like a 13 meter long fishing net, a 70 cm piece of plastic from a car and countless other type of plastic litter we’ve thrown into the oceans over the years.

 The deaths of these whales are a symbol for just how terrible we as humanity are treating our environment and the other lives that live on this planet with us.

 Some have suggested that the animals most likely thought the items were food, such as squid, which is one of their main staple foods.

 Robert Habeck, the environment minister for the state of Schleswig-Holstein says:

 “These findings show us the results of our plastic-oriented society.
 Animals inadvertently consume plastic and plastic waste, which causes them to suffer, and at worst, causes them to starve with full stomachs.”

 Nicola Hodgkins of Whale and Dolphin Conservation agreed that statement, also adding:

 “Although the large pieces will cause obvious problems and block the gut, we shouldn’t dismiss the smaller bits that could cause a more chronic problem for all species of cetacean – not just those who suction feed.”